srafatzand/srafatzand/README.md

 ---

-Currently working on: thoracic cancer research at the RI-MUHC, shipping my first commercial product, getting my Brazilian Jiu-Jitsu blue belt.
+Currently working on: shipping my first commercial product, thoracic cancer research at the RI-MUHC, starting a student wrestling club at McGill, getting my Brazilian Jiu-Jitsu blue belt.

 Long-term goal: medicine, with as many interesting detours as possible.